Why does everything I build with AI look like turd?

 Typography

 Font sizes use a named scale from extra-small to extra-large.
+Line-height follows our leading scale (tight, snug, normal, relaxed, loose) and letter spacing follows our tracking scale (tighter through widest) defined in tokens.
 Weights range from normal to bold.
-Your AI understands these token names better than raw pixel values.
+Your AI understands these semantic names better than raw pixel values.

 Shadows